-Father Douglas Dietrich is the Pastor of Saint Mary’s Church in Lincoln, Nebraska, and the Chief Administrative Officer or Saint Mary’s School.
+Father Douglas Dietrich is the Pastor of Saint Mary’s Church in Lincoln, Nebraska.
 Father Dietrich is a Lincoln native, born at “the old Saint Elizabeth’s hospital,” an alum of Saratoga Elementary, Irving Junior High, Lincoln High School, and the University of Nebraska-Lincoln, of course.

 A convert to the Catholic faith, Father Dietrich took catechism classes and joined the Church at Saint Mary’s in 1984.
 As a young adult, he moved around from apartment to apartment (and yes, in and out of his parent’s house), and so at various times found himself belonging to a number of parishes in Lincoln: Blessed Sacrament, Cathedral of the Risen Christ, St. Peter’s (when it was first established; he was part of the “set-up” crew for the 7am Sunday Mass at the Edgewood Theater).
 As he immersed himself more and more into parish activities, attending daily Mass, and making weekly hours of adoration, he eventually accepted the calling he heard from God, and entered the seminary in the fall of 1991.